-I spent many days with the torture of modern web development1, when most of the problem was already solved.
-It's a niche problem apparently, otherwise I'd have found a solution before feeling pressured to build one.
+I spent many days with the torture of modern web development1, when many of the problems were already solved.
+It's a niche problem apparently, otherwise I'd have discovered a solution before feeling pressured to build one.

-At the moment, annotation is mostly used by institutional knowledge workers (education, publisher,…).
-Almost none of my friends in tech or science use annotation for work and nobody does so privately.
-This seems strange given that you can surf the web as usual, AND, for example:
+At the moment, annotation is mostly used by institutional knowledge workers (education, publishing,…).
+In fact, none of my friends in tech or science use annotation for work and nobody does so privately.
+This seems strange given that you can surf the web as usual, AND:

 - see other's insights, revisions, reviews, critiques, perspectives when you look at some content

 - add value with highlights, reactions, comments without the site having to build interfaces for it